codevogel/svelte-sql-web-portal/tutorial/0-setup/0-setup.md

 - Installed the dependencies for our SvelteKit project
 - Started a MySQL server using XAMPP
 - Created a new database through PHPMyAdmin
+- Set up our code editor for development
 ## Requirements to follow along

 - A system running a Debian/Ubuntu-based distro